Did you know?

 Relevance to aviation

-Aviation provides needed connectivity for perishable agricultural products every day.
+Aviation transports perishable agricultural products every day.
 In addition, aviation supports the delivery of vital humanitarian aid to areas devastated by natural disasters and war, through the World Food Programme and other charities.
-Aviation has a unique ability to move needed items quickly over vast distances.
+Aviation has a unique ability to move essential supplies over vast distance quickly.

 Examples of action

-- Brisbane Airport contributes to the OzHarvest project, which collects unwanted food from Australian organisations, by donating leftover food produced by airlines.
+Brisbane Airport contributes to support the OzHarvest project, which collects unwanted food from Australian organisations, including leftover food produced by airlines, and donates it to those in need.